Full-time MBA – Class of 2024

 “The W. P. Carey School provided me with a comprehensive foundation for my career.” — Erin Grady, MBA ’21

-The W. P. Carey Services Center has committed to espousing our “business is personal” proposition while delivering valuable programs at scale.
-This year, we expand this sentiment with the launch of our W. P. Carey Career Services Center value proposition, “where talent and opportunity meet.”
-The overarching goal is to create curated, relevant opportunities for students and employers to connect.
+The W. P. Carey Career Services Center has committed to enacting our school’s commitment to being Where Business is Personal while delivering valuable programs at scale.
+The overarching goal is to create tailored and relevant opportunities for students and employers to connect.

 Outcomes by program